 EOAT

-End of Arms Tooling
+End Of Arms Tooling

 End-of-Arm Tooling (EOAT) refers to the specialized devices or assemblies mounted at the distal end of a robotic arm, serving as the primary interface between the robot and its work environment.
 Technically, EOAT encompasses grippers, suction cups, tooling fixtures, sensors, and actuators designed to execute precise manipulation tasks such as pick-and-place, assembly, welding, deburring, or inspection in automated manufacturing systems.